kaneran/voucher-codes-task/README.md

 ## Additional thoughts
 Where possible, I tried to use the data-qa attribute for the selectors as looked the most reliable.
 However there was one instance where I needed to locate an element using the text 'Restaurants' which I believe could be improved but I assumed this text is less likely to change over time which was why I decided to use in the end.

 Due to time constraints, I wanted to try and verify that the Search function resulted in the current page to update.
-Hence why I used the change in url and number of vouchers displayed to be two checks I wrote to verify this.
+Hence why I used the change in url and number of vouchers displayed to be the two assertions I wrote to verify this.